claire-west/svstudio-manual/docs/setup.md

 ## Installation (Linux)

 Navigate to your desired install directory and unzip the downloaded archive.
-If you are extracting to a location outside your home directory (`~`), you may need to run `unzip` as root (ie with `sudo`) such as in this example where SynthV Studio is being extracted to `/opt`:
+If you are extracting to a location outside your home directory (`~`), you may need to run `unzip` as root (ie with `sudo`) such as in this example where Synthesizer V Studio is being extracted to `/opt`:

 === "Pro Edition"
     ```